So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 And Christians don't usually get that.

-You know, they've also managed to truncate part of my former unit where I used to work in the NYPD Intelligence Division, a part of that unit.
+They've also managed to truncate part of my former unit where I used to work in the NYPD Intelligence Division, a part of that unit.

-This is a headline from this week, has been eliminated in sort of a it's sort of a sacrifice to the voices of the politically correct left trying to get rid of this.
+This is a headline from this week, has been eliminated in sort of a sort of a sacrifice to the voices of the politically correct left trying to get rid of this.

-I was able, I was fortunate to speak on Megan Kelly's show on Fox about this.
+I was able, I was fortunate, to speak on Megan Kelly's show on Fox about this.

-You're going to see political correctness when it comes to uh is Islamic extremism, and of course, when it comes to Christian persecution abroad or at home, just get handled in the most uh dishonest way possible, unless we call it out.
+And of course, when it comes to Christian persecution abroad or at home just get handled in the most dishonest way possible unless we call it out.